-The blinders are used for the purpose of keeping them focused when racing round a racecourse.
-The Dallas Equestrian highlights that that the jockey has a very small amount of control over the horse.
-If a horse decides to take a different route, it will simply take the jockey with it, so this can pose problems.
+The blinders are used to keep them focused when racing around a racecourse.
+The Dallas Equestrian highlights that the jockey has a minimal amount of control over the horse.
+If a horse decides to take a different route, it will merely move the rider with it, so this can pose problems.

 So how does this relate?
 Why am I quoting horse magazines?
 Because comparing yourself to others is a sure fire way to sabotage yourself and your goals.
 Have you ever done that at the gym?
 Looked around and thought: “Her workout clothes are fancier” “She’s really skinny” “His muscles are bigger than mine.”

 Be 100% honest with yourself – we are all guilty.
 Even me; I noticed this morning when we were working on seat work at Pure Barre that when it got hard and I wanted to stop I glanced around to see what the others were doing.
 Were they stopping?
 Were they struggling and shaking too?